 KY SEP Guidelines (Short Version)

-Why Does Kentucky Need Syringe Exchange Programs?
+Why Does Kentucky Need SSPs?

-Nearly half of Kentucky’s counties are at risk of an HIV outbreak
+Nearly half of Kentucky’s counties are at risk of an HIV outbreak.

 Recently the CDC analyzed every county in the United States to determine how vulnerable others might be to an HIV outbreak like the one in Indiana.
 Of the 220 counties across the US identified as highly vulnerable, 54 are in Kentucky (see map below).
-Kentucky also had had among the highest rates of hepatitis C in the nation for several years.
+Kentucky also had among the highest rates of hepatitis C in the nation for several years.
 This is foretelling, because most of these new hepatitis C infections are from people who inject drugs and share needles, cookers and other contaminated equipment.
 Hepatitis C rates like those in Kentucky are seen as the canary in the coal mine for an HIV outbreak.
-SEPs have proven capable of reducing the chance of an outbreak.
+SSPs have proven capable of reducing the chance of an outbreak.

-Printable KY SEP Map formats:
+Printable KY SSP Map formats:

 PNG, and PPTX

-Facts about Syringe Exchange Programs
+Facts about SSPs

-SEPs do not encourage the initiation of drug use nor do they increase the frequency of drug use among current users.
+SSPs do not encourage the initiation of drug use nor do they increase the frequency of drug use among current users.
 (1

-SEPs reduce the spread of infections like HIV and viral hepatitis.
+SSPs reduce the spread of infections like HIV and viral hepatitis.
 (2

 Characteristics of Effective SEPs (6)